 Bamurru Plains is an exclusive 10 bungalow wilderness camp offering guests a touch of "wild bush luxury" on the Mary River floodplain, adjacent to Kakadu National Park.
 Guided activities for guests include airboat safaris, crocodile-spotting and bird-watching tours, fishing trips, 4WD safaris, helicopter flights and guided tours to the rock art galleries of Arnhem Land.
 The bungalows are screened so guests are in touch with the sights and sounds of the bush, and can see wildlife right from their bed.
 Sunset cocktails looking out over the floodplain deliver a very visceral sense of place.

 Longitude 131°, Uluru

-Located near World Heritage-listed Uluru-Kata Tjuta National Park, Longitude 131° is a collection of sixteen luxury pavilions overlooking Uluru.
+Located near World Heritage-listed Uluru-Kata Tjuta National Park, Longitude 131° is a collection of 16 luxury pavilions overlooking Uluru.
 The 16 canopied suites have private views of Uluru so guests can enjoy the changing colours of the landscape as the sun rises and sets.
-Dine in the desert under a glittering canopy of stars and take exclusive guided excursions to discover the authentic Outback and the indigenous culture of the desert people.
+Dine in the desert under a glittering canopy of stars and take exclusive guided excursions to discover the authentic outback and the Aboriginal culture of the desert people.

 Luxury Lodges in South Australia